 Ramadan is a month of immense spiritual significance for Muslims worldwide.
 It is a time of self reflection, devotion, and generosity.
-This month is regarded as a month of giving and generosity because Muslims are encouraged to give in the name of Allah and help those in need.
+This month encourages Muslims to generously give in the name of Allah and support those in need.

 Aside from Zakat, there are other forms of charity that Muslims can give during Ramadan.’Sadaqah’ involves actively donating to any cause, whether religious or non-religious.
 It is a way of demonstrating compassion and kindness to others.
 ‘Fitrah’ involves actively giving another form of charity during Ramadan.

 Eid al-Fitr donation, typically given before the Eid prayer, supports the joy of the less fortunate during the festivities.During Ramadan, the act of giving extends beyond monetary donations.
 Muslims are actively encouraged to actively share their time, knowledge, and skills to actively assist those in need.
 Volunteer at a charity, engage in community service, or help a neighbor in need—acts of kindness during Ramadan.

 During Ramadan, the art of giving is not just about the act itself, but also about the intention behind it.
 Give selflessly, without expecting anything in return—acts of kindness and compassion.
 It is about giving from the heart, without any expectation of reward or recognition.
 Generosity is not just a religious practice, but a universal principle that can benefit everyone.

 An opportunity to show kindness, share blessings, and make a positive impact in the world.
 Similar to how we reflect on the significance of giving during Ramadan, it is essential to make a continuous effort every day to improve the lives of those around us.